 Table 2 shows the performance of each evaluated R-package with the UPS spiked and large-scale mix datasets.
 Both datasets were analyzed with MaxQuant, and protein intensity tables were used as starting point of the DE analysis.
 For each protein in the UPS spiked dataset, if both the true and estimated protein abundance ratios are greater than 1 in the same direction and the adjusted p-value is less than 0.05, we define it as "true positive".
 If the true protein abundance ratio is greater than 1, but the estimated ratio is not greater than 1 or the adjusted p-value is greater than 0.05, this protein is a "false negative".
 All the adjusted p-values we used were corrected by the Benjamini-Hochberg method for each tool, which is the common correction method for all tools evaluated.
 In the large-scale mix dataset, if the estimated protein meets the previous TP definition and the species belongs to Yeast, we define it as "true positive".
 If the protein does not satisfy the numerical condition but the species condition, it is a "false negative".
 While the normalization and imputation methods employed by each tool are different, with this benchmark we aim to find what combination of parameters on each tool provides higher positive predicted values (PPV) and Negative predicted values (NPV).
 Since the toxicology dataset is not a gold-standard dataset, PPV and NPV cannot be calculated.

 Table 2: PPVs and NPVs for different combinations of parameters and methods (Imputation and Normalization) on protein level.
 For all these tests, the input protein expression tables were generated by MaxQuant to perform the differential expression analysis.
 In table 2, only the best combination for each tool is presented, Supplementary Table 4 contains all combinations’ results.
+The definition of the best combination is that the higher the PPV with the same amount of TP proteins.
+If there is a large difference in the amount of TP proteins, the greater the amount of TP proteins, the better the combination.